DataDog/dd-trace-dotnet/README.md

 ITracer tracer = TracerFactory.GetTracer();
 ```

-The tracer object can be customized by adding optional parameters to the `TracerFactory.GetTracer` call:
+Customize your tracer object by adding optional parameters to the `TracerFactory.GetTracer` call:

-When you build a new span, if you do not set the service name it gets a default one.
-The default value is the name of the executing assembly, however you can choose a custom name with the defaultServiceName parameter:
+By default the service name is set to the name of the executing assembly, choose a custom name with the defaultServiceName parameter:

 ```csharp
 ITracer tracer = TracerFactory.GetTracer(defaultServiceName: "YourServiceName")
 ```

-You may send traces to a different endpoint:
+By default, the trace endpoint is set to http://localhost:8126, send traces to a different endpoint: with the agentEndpoint parameter:

 ```csharp
 ITracer tracer = TracerFactory.GetTracer(agentEndpoint: new Url("http://myendpoint:port"));